TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 --> test every component about the workflow they supposed to done
     component:
-        I would test the cart with amounts: normal, zero, huge and negative I would test the DB how it handle the incoming data
+        I would test the cart with amounts: normal, zero, huge and negative I would test the DB how it handles the incoming data
     component-integration:
         I would test how the DB reflect the changes in the cart
     system: